alhsu/AmpliVar/README.md

 		diff [/PATH/TO/AMPLIVAR]/test/genotyping_results/$B $R;
 	  done
 	  ~~~
-      The above command should produce no output when results are consistent with pre-computed ones.
+      The above command should produce no output when results are consistent with pre-computed ones. :thumbsup:

     * Testing AmpliVar's variant calling function
       * Start a BLAT server (this can be a different computer from the one running AmpliVar)